jeremyHixon/rational-meta-box/README.md

 # Rational Meta Box Generator

 Generates meta boxes for WordPress using fields passed via arrays.
+You have to use the `load-post.php` hook in order to be able to add the `save_post` action correctly.

 ## Installation